Tim-Boes/DockerGuide/readme.md

 67476b94c5b2   hello-world    "/hello"      7 hours ago      Exited (0) 7 hours ago             angry_banach
 ```

-### If you container is running - nice good job!
+### If you Container is running - nice good job!
 If not we need to start it by

 ```bash
 docker start -id <container name>